voyagermesh/voyager/docs/guides/certificate/faq.md

 ### How can I distribute the issued ssl certificates?
 There are several options:

-- If you are trying to distribute the same ssl certificate across different namespaces of a cluster, you can use a tool like [kubed](https://github.com/appscode/kubed/blob/master/docs/guides/config-syncer.md).
+- If you are trying to distribute the same ssl certificate across different namespaces of a cluster, you can use a tool like [kubed](https://appscode.com/products/kubed).
 - If you want to distribute the issued certificates across different clusters, you can setup Voyager to issue certificates independently on each cluster.
 Please read the rate limiting restrictions for LE.
-The other option is to use [Kubernetes cluster federation](https://kubernetes.io/docs/guides/administer-federation/secret/) but it might not be worth the trouble if this is your only usecase for cluster federation.
+The other option is to use [kubed](https://appscode.com/products/kubed).
 - Just manually copy paste the `tls-***` secret to your destination cluster or namespace.